CybercentreCanada/superset/superset-frontend/cccs-viz/README.md

 ```

-You can test that the cccs-viz plugins will build in docker.
+It's important to know that the docker-compose uses the files of the host system so you absolutely need to build your cccs-viz inside your git clone.

 This will create the esm and lib files.
 ```bash